kislyuk/ensure/README.rst

 informative error messages when things go wrong.
 See `Motivation and Goals <https://github.com/kislyuk/ensure#motivation-and-goals>`_ for more.

-If you're at liberty to use Python 3.3+ only, you may be interested in `Function Annotations <http://www.python.org/dev/peps/pep-3107/>`_, a new Python feature that complements *ensure* nicely.
+If you are at liberty to use Python 3.3+ only, you may be interested in `Function Annotations <http://www.python.org/dev/peps/pep-3107/>`_, a new Python feature that complements *ensure* nicely.